chengsly/DeepMicroClass/README.md

 Please direct any questions to [Dr. Fengzhu Sun](mailto:fsun@usc.edu).

 ## Installation
 Consider using `virtualenv` or `conda` to create a virtual environment for clean environment.
-The following workflow works on our tested server with GPU Nvidia Quadro RTX 6000 and CUDA version 11.6.
+The following workflow works on our tested server with GPU Nvidia Quadro RTX 6000 and CUDA version 11.8.
 Since DeepMicroClass is using Pytorch, it is possible that our Pytorch version is not compiled with the version of your CUDA drive.
 Therefore, we suggest you install Pytorch compiled with your own device.

 You can find the Pytorch that has been compiled with your version of the CUDA driver from [Previous PyTorch Versions | PyTorch](https://pytorch.org/get-started/previous-versions/).
 Most Pytorch versions are available only for specific CUDA versions.
 For example, pytorch=1.0.1 is not available for CUDA=9.2

 Or, you can update your CUDA driver.
-To check the CUDA version on your server, just open a terminal and run:
+To query the CUDA version that matches your driver, just open a terminal and run:
 ```sh
 nvidia-smi
 ```